State pension set to rise by £575 in 2026

 Get a firmer grip on your finances with the expert tips in our Money newsletter – it's free weekly.

-How much could the state pension pay in April?
+How much will the state pension pay in 2026?

-Men born on or after 6 April 1951 or women born on or after 6 April 1953, can claim the new state pension.
+Men born on or after 6 April 1951 and women born on or after 6 April 1953 can claim the new state pension.
 Those born before these dates can claim the older basic state pension.

 New state pension